 One of the biggest pests to humans is also one of the smallest: flies.
-They dart around the air, knock and buzz at windows and lights, walk all over our food and persistently land on the same spot despite being shooed away.
+They dart around the room, knock and buzz at windows and lights, walk all over our food and persistently land on the same spot despite being shooed away.
 But pick up a flyswatter and they disappear.

 Here are a number of common types of flies in North America and some of the diseases they carry:

-As their name suggests, fruit flies are found near ripening or fermenting produce, where they lay eggs.
+As their name suggests, fruit flies are found near ripe or fermenting produce, where they lay eggs.
 Fruit flies are common in homes, restaurants and supermarkets, and anywhere else food is served.
 They can also make their way inside from your garden.
 Fruit flies are potential disease carriers, but more commonly they will cause stomach upset and diarrhea if the larvae are accidentally eaten.
 Populations are at their greatest near harvest.

 If you approach a tiny fly that looks a little humpbacked and it runs away from you rather than immediately flying, it's a phorid fly.
-In nature, it can be found around a lot of rotting vegetation and dead animals, but it also makes its habitat around drains, trash cans, grease traps, crawlspaces and just about any place where there is something rotting.
-Because it breeds and feeds in such unsanitary human conditions, it can spread disease.
+In nature, it can be found around a lot of rotting vegetation and dead animals, but it also makes its habitat near drains, trash cans, grease traps, crawlspaces and just about any place where there is something rotting.
+Because it breeds and feeds in such unsanitary conditions, it can spread disease.

 A drain fly is small like a gnat and covered with a lot of hair, so it has a fuzzy appearance.
 If crushed, it leaves a powdery smudge.
 Drain flies breed in drains, sewers, septic tanks and soil that is contaminated with sewage.
-In the home, drain flies might spend the day resting on the side of the tub or shower and in the evening they can be seen hovering around sink areas.
+In the home, drain flies might spend the day resting on the side of the tub or shower and in the evening they can be seen hovering around sinks.
 While they don't tend to spread disease, they can cause bronchial asthma when people breathe in dust from dead flies.
 This happens as a result of a major infestation.

 In defense of the fly, I'd like to point out some good qualities: many are super pollinators, they help break down organic material and they control other insect pests.
 But since flies are so prolific and because they carry so many diseases, there is no reason not to control them around your family and home.
 The buzzing alone is enough to drive you nuts.